 If you’re looking for more MimioStudio How-Tos, don’t forget to check out the on-demand video tutorials located on the Boxlight-Mimio website.
 Follow the navigation path below to get to Video Tutorials.

-Once you arrive at the On-Demand Video Tutorials page, Fixed Aspect Ratio will be found under Formatting Objects.
+Once you arrive at the On-Demand Video Tutorials page, Locking will be found under Formatting Objects.